rust-gamedev/rust-gamedev.github.io/content/news/028/index.md

 ### [Rust CUDA]

-[Rust CUDA] by [Riccardo D'Ambrosio] is a newly-released project with the goal of making Rust a Tier-1 language for fast GPU computing.
+[Rust CUDA] by [Riccardo D'Ambrosio] is a [newly-released project][rust-cuda-announcement] with the goal of making Rust a Tier-1 language for fast GPU computing.
 There are still many bugs, and it's in an early stage.

 With this release comes a few crates. [rustc_codegen_nvvm] for compiling Rust to CUDA PTX code using rustc's custom codegen mechanisms and the libnvvm CUDA